 Read our tips on retirement-proofing your relationship

-Len Levoir, 67, retired two years ago.
+Len Levoir, 67, retired in 2014 ago.
 A former employee of BP, he told Saga he was looking forward to retirement, as he felt he had earned it, having worked since he was 18.
 He made no plans for the first three months of his retirement, after which he took stock.

 He says, “I joined a gym, which I go to three or four times a week, I play and practise golf and do any household chores given to me by my wife.
 I have never felt lonely or bored.
 Joining a gym opened whole new avenues for me.
 For those who are less active that need social interaction, there are lots of voluntary opportunities, say, in charity shops, and the like.”

 Len says he is looking forward to his wife, Nikki, retiring.
 He explains that he is at his happiest when they are together.
-The couple, who live in London, will need to wait another 12 years before this happens, though, as Nikki is 54.
+The couple, who live in London, will need to wait several more years before this happens, though, as Nikki is in her fifties.

 Nikki admits that she was “very worried” when Len retired, fearing that he would not have enough to keep him occupied.